testingisdocumenting/znai/znai-docs/znai/flow/presentation.md

 # Presentation Mode

 `Znai` can turn any page into a presentation.
-Simply click `icon:resize-full` to the far fight of each page title.
+Simply click `icon:resize-full` to the far right of each page title.

 In presentation mode, only certain documentation elements are converted to slides: